 During the Civil War, Cherokee Confederate Stand Watie burned the log structures that stood here.
 Following the war, in 1870, the Cherokee Nation built the structure that stands today.
 In 1907, with statehood, the City of Tahlequah and Cherokee County took control of the site.
 But it was returned to the Cherokee Nation in the 1970s.

-Today, the Capitol Building stands as a symbol of the strength and resilience of the Cherokee Nation, the second largest Indian tribe with more than 200,000 tribal citizens.
+Today, the Capitol Building stands as a symbol of the strength and resilience of the Cherokee Nation, the second largest Indian tribe with about 300,000 tribal citizens.
 Every year, on Labor Day weekend, Cherokee people gather in Tahlequah for Cherokee National Holiday to honor the signing of the 1839 Constitution.

 Cherokee Nation Capitol Building Travel Details